 Many apple producers are giving their new product catchy, four-letter names, which stand out on labels and are simple to remember.
 Diva is an example of this marketing technique.
 The origin of the word Diva is from the Italian word meaning “goddess.”

 Diva apples were first bred in Hawkes Bay on the north island of New Zealand.
 They do well in dry, temperate climates such as Hawkes Bay.
 Divas are generally sold by New Zealand companies Mr. Apple and Freshmax Exports, although the Giumarra Wenatachee company in Washington state started selling Divas to North American consumers in 2015.
 Bostock New Zealand is the exclusive seller of organic Divas.

-People have spotted Diva Apples using the Specialty Produce app for iPhone and Android.
+People have shared Diva Apples using the Specialty Produce app for iPhone and Android.

 Elias Market 101 Tilghman St. Allentown